 The applicant must deliver a Termination Package (Union) to the union before it files its Application with the Board.
-The Package may be delivered by hand delivery, courier, or facsimile transmissionany means permitted by Rule 6.4 and must be delivered to the senior union official responsible for the bargaining unit.
+The Package may be delivered by any means permitted by Rule 6.4 and must be delivered to the senior union official responsible for the bargaining unit.
 The senior union official may be a paid staff representative of the union, a senior elected member of the bargaining unit, or some other individual exercising official responsibility for the bargaining unit on behalf of the union.